 They're aware of your product value from reading your MOFU content.

-However, they’ve likely done the same with your competitors and shortlisted a few.
-This means you need BOFU content to persuade them to make a purchase decision in favor of your brand.
-In short, your sales team is looking for a close.
+To get prospects to sign on the dotted line, you need BOFU content and interactions that persuade them to make a purchase decision in favor of your brand.
 Some of the techniques you can use to step up conversion include:

-Free strategy consultation calls
+Free strategy consultation callsย

 Free trial with unlimited access